williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 14 November 2024
+* "*Seek first to understand, than to be understood.*" - Stephen Covey <br/><br/>
+* "*Data are not taken for museum purposes; they are taken as a basis for doing something.
+If nothing is to be done with the data, then there is no use in collecting any.
+The ultimate purpose of taking data is to provide a basis for action or a recommendation for action.
+The step intermediate between the collection of data and the action is prediction.*" - Edward Deming

 ## 6 November 2024
 * 4th [FSI / Fintech event](https://www.linkedin.com/posts/williammilisic_fsi-fintech-google-activity-7260016751482990595-AaHY) at Google.
 Some take-aways.<br/><br/>
 * [Make Europe great again](https://www.linkedin.com/posts/williammilisic_europe-innovation-competitiveness-activity-7260006987537522689-_oPa).